1.

 Explanation

-The Great Gatsby is a novel, not a poem, so it does not have a rhyme scheme.
-Rhyme scheme refers to the pattern of rhymes in a poem, where certain lines end with similar sounds.
-However, The Great Gatsby does contain other literary devices such as personification, metaphor, and simile, which are commonly found in prose writing.
+The Great Gatsby is a novel, not a poem, so it does not include a rhyme scheme.
+A rhyme scheme refers to a pattern of rhymes in poetry, where certain lines end with similar sounds.
+However, the novel utilizes other literary devices such as personification, metaphor, and simile, which are common in prose.
+The absence of a rhyme scheme does not detract from the rich literary quality of the novel, as Fitzgerald employs other techniques to enhance the narrative and themes.

 Correct Answer